 Keep the ball clean.
 Extend the life of a leather football by brushing away dirt as soon as you’re done playing with it.
 If the ball is caked with mud, rinse it in clear, running water and dry it indoors in a spot with plenty of airflow.

 Make use of the prep kit.
 A football prep kit isn’t absolutely essential, but you can use the wax stick to put a protective coating on the surface of a leather football, lengthening its life.
 Use the brush to buff the wax or remove excess wax.
 The prep kit adds another layer of care and protection to your football.

 Consider a synthetic football.
 Synthetic, or composite, footballs cost less and stand up to wet weather conditions much better than leather footballs.
-These footballs are also just fine for younger players to use for practice because they’re often the same size and weight as approved game balls.
+These footballs are also just fine for younger players who are just getting started to use for practice because they’re often the same size and weight as approved game balls.

 A. Collegiate and high school footballs are easy to pick out by their markings: a thick white stripe on each end of the football perpendicular to the laces.
 Most, if not all, official balls for the NCAA and the NFL are marked with the appropriate organization’s logo.
 Collegiate game balls have the NCAA logo underneath the manufacturer’s name alongside the laces.
 On NFL game balls, the league’s logo stands alone.
 To the left of the logo are printed the manufacturer’s name and the ball specs.
 To the right of the logo is printed the signature of the NFL commissioner.
 Currently, Wilson Sporting Goods is the contracted manufacturer of NFL game balls.